Deyanna Ricketts

 - Thesis title: What effect does Life Story Work have on Life Writing?

-- Supervisors: Dr Jay Prosser, Stuart Murray
+- Supervisors: Professor Jay Prosser, Stuart Murray

 Profile